Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Augmented reality/Navigate in AR/README.md

 ## About the data

 This sample uses Esri's [World Elevation](https://elevation3d.arcgis.com/arcgis/rest/services/WorldElevation3D/Terrain3D/ImageServer) service to ensure that route lines are placed appropriately in 3D space.
 It uses Esri's [World Route](https://www.arcgis.com/home/item.html?id=1feb41652c5c4bd2ba5c60df2b4ea2c4) service to calculate routes.
 The world routing service requires authentication and does consume ArcGIS Online credits.

+> Note: This item requires an ArcGIS Online organizational subscription or an ArcGIS Developer account and consumes credits.

+To access this sample, you'll need to do one of the following:
+- Sign in with an account that is a member of an organizational subscription.
+- Sign in with a developer account.
+- Register an application and use your application's credentials.

 ## Additional information